 So you do all this work, advertise, someone called, they come for a tour, and now they want to sign up.
 You got a new client!
 YEA!
 So how did we get to only a month later and it’s turning into confrontation after confrontation?
 Just about every conversation is a confrontation.
 Well before the next irruption and hopefully long before you think of terminating that client, you probably worked so hard to get, let’s see if we can’t turn things around.
-Let’s see how can providers have effective communication with parents without constant confrontations?
+Let’s see how can providers have effective communication with childcare parents without constant confrontations?

 Effective Communication with Childcare Parents

 Sometimes the most challenging thing for a provider can be communicating with parents.
-Still, I am sure you will agree, it is better to avoid a problem situation rather than attack a problem situation.
+Still, I am sure you will agree, it is better to avoid a potential problem rather than attack a problem situation.

-The thing is I have found there always seems to be a challenging family at the daycare in some form or another.
-Maybe they are the family who is always late picking up or maybe they “forget” their tuition every week or they always want to make a change to their schedule.
+The thing is I have found there always seems to be a challenging family in some form or another.
+Maybe they are the family who is always late picking up.
+Or maybe they “forget” their tuition every week or they always want to make a change to their schedule.
 No matter the issue, a wise provider needs to find effective ways to enforce their rules and policies.
 While at the same time not alienate the family and lose clients.

 A provider friend once noted just how many factors it can take to get that next client.
 They have to see your ad, be compelled to call, actually come in for a tour and then be impressed enough to enroll.
 That’s a lot of work!